chib0/asd-winter2019/README.md

 #Installation

 ####package installation
+######Requirements:

+Most of the requirements are installed by the install script.
+I did not want to implement an installer for docker, so to work with it, you would have to pre-install these yourself:
+- docker
+- docker-compose version >3

+######Installation
 running `/scripts/install.sh` will install the package on the current system, requiring only python and virtualenv to be installed.

-####dockerizing

-running `scripts/make-dockers` will create dockers for the systems.
+Specify `with-docker` to build a docker image that will be usable with `docker-compose up`

 #### Running
-`/scripts/run-pipeline.sh` will run the pipeline after the dockers have been created.
+If the system is ran using dockers, using `/scripts/run-pipeline.sh` will run the pipeline after the dockers have been created.

+Ports for the services are as follows:
+- core-server: 8000
+- rest-api: 5000
+- gui: 8080

+All accessible through localhost.
+To allow other hosts to access the GUI, make sure that the API server hostname (in docker-compose.yaml) is a correct, accessible IP.

 # Usage
 For each runnable, see readme in every cortex/\<Runnable\>